YewTreeDesign/Web-Design/assignment-4/README.md

 <br><h4>A.) Briefly describe the difference between divs, classes, ids, and spans</h4>

 <br>The differences are that divs are block elements, used for styling in the HTML5 with out creating a separate Custom Style Sheet (CSS).
-<br>Spans name Div elements.
+<br>Spans are inline.
+It contains content in big blocks on the page.
-<br>Ids are used to fill in details with in the Div.
+<br>Ids are identifiers.
+They uniquely identifies an element.
 <br>
 <br><h4>B.) What is "alt text," and why do we use it?</h4>
 <br>